 COVID-19 Precautions at Activate Good

 Activate Good is committed to the health & safety of our volunteers, partners, and staff.
-We wish to minimize the transmission of infectious disease, so we are staying up to date on the spread of COVID-19 and increasing sanitation measures in our facilities, following recommendations coming from the Center for Disease Control (CDC).
+We wish to minimize the transmission of infectious disease, so we are staying up to date on the spread of COVID-19 and increasing sanitation measures in our facilities, following recommendations coming from the Center for Disease Control (CDC) and local governance.
 In addition to prioritizing safety, we also desire to create alternative ways of helping nonprofits serve our most vulnerable populations.

 Our Internal Operations